-He turned to her, gave her a gentle smile.
+He turned to her and gave her a gentle smile.
 "My pleasure."
-The smile turned wicked.
 Then he was gone.

-Buffy closed her door, leaned against it as she repeated, "I'll never love you."
+Buffy closed her door and leaned against it as she repeated, "I'll never love you."

 She ran her finger over her lips once, then shook her head, trying to clear her mind.
-She had just let Spike kiss her.
+She'd just let Spike kiss her.

 Giles was lost in thought as he drove over to the Summers's residence

 "So you going to teach me to drive this thing?"